SONIC: Spectral Optimization of Noise for Inpainting with Consistency: Method

 \subsection{Overview}

 An overview of our method is provided in \cref{fig:overview}.
-Our method focuses solely on finding the initial seed noise that best fits a partial (masked) observation.
+Our method focuses solely on finding the initial noise sample that best fits a partial (masked) observation.
 Our key innovation is a linearization strategy that allows optimization of the initial noise \emph{without back-propagating through the denoiser}.
-We first formalize the problem, then explain our linear approximation and optimization strategy.
-We then introduce our spectral optimization, as well as subtle but important implementation details.
+We first formalize the problem, then explain our linear approximation.
+We then introduce our spectral optimization, as well as subtle yet important implementation details.

-\paragraph{Formalization.} More formally, let $\by$ be a corrupted (masked) image and $\bA$ be the corruption operator (mask), often denoted as a matrix in a slight abuse of notation.
+\paragraph{Formalization.} Let $\by$ be a corrupted (masked) image and $\bA$ be the corruption operator (mask), often denoted as a matrix in a slight abuse of notation.
 Let $\bx_T$ be the initial noise of a $T$-step denoising process, such that we can write the denoising process as $\bx_0 = \denoise_T(\bx_T)$, where $\denoise_T$ is the $T$-step denoiser (\eg, a flow model~\cite{esser2024}) and $\bx_0$ is the fully denoised image.
 We aim to find the initial noise $\bx_T^*$ such that, when denoised $\denoise_T(\bx_T^*)$, then corrupted, it matches the observed image $\by$.
 We formulate this as an optimization problem in a least-squares sense:

 In this work, we focus on inpainting, thus $\bA$ is simply a binary mask.
 Note that, contrary to other methods, we do not alter the denoising process itself, but \emph{only the initial noise $\bx_T$}.
 While a noise that exactly satisfies $\by = \bA \denoise_T(\bx_T^*)$ may not exist, our method still provides an \emph{enhanced} starting point for \emph{any} denoising process.